-- 5. Proposal Attachments - You may upload these attachments in the noted attachment section of the online application portal. - a.
+- 5. Proposal Attachments You may upload these attachments in the noted attachment section of the online application portal. - a.
 The most recent audited financial statement for the applicant organization (or fiscal sponsor), including that of any parent organization if the applicant is a subsidiary or support group of a larger nonprofit.
 If the organization does not conduct an audit or financial review, please submit a copy of the organization's IRS Form 990 and a Profit & Loss statement from your most recently completed fiscal year.
-Please name the file "Financials - [name of applicant]"
+Please name the file "Financials [name of applicant]" - b.

-- b.
 The most recent organizational budget with year-to-date financials.
 Please name the file "Organizational Budget [name of applicant]" - c.
 List of Board of Directors including affiliations and city of residence.
 If using a fiscal sponsor please include the Board list of the fiscal sponsor.
 You may also include a listing of any informal Advisory Boards.
 Please name the file "Board List [name of applicant]" - d.
-Philanthropy Massachusetts Demographic Data Form (click here for a copy of the form note this form has been updated as of August 2021).
-Please name the file "Demographic Data Form [name of applicant]"
+Philanthropy Massachusetts Demographic Data Form (click here for a copy of the form).
+Please name the file "Demographic Data Form [name of applicant]" if your organization does not collect demographic data, please include in the narrative and explanation of how the organization knows who is in their community.